haabdii/tangent-dynamics-analysis/README.md

 ![](Figures/simulation.png)

-Then, we ran experiments to validate the simulation outcomes and found final states:
+Then, we ran experiments to validate the simulation outcomes and found both final states:

 ![](Figures/experiment2.png)